 In this release, there are five new features to improve your modelling:

 - Improved snap settings for interactive modelling to quickly and intuitively build the hull form’s curve grid

 - Enhanced interactive creation of 2D curves provides a more natural method to add curves

 - Enhanced management of the topology enables more efficient management of your models

-- Curve fairing tool (beta version) facilitates surface smoothing
+- The curve fairing tool (beta version) facilitates surface smoothing

-- Triangular meshing of hull surface and export in STL (beta version) enables geometry exchange to external CFD software from NAPA
+- The triangular meshing of hull surface and export in STL (beta version) enables geometry exchange to external CFD software from NAPA

 NAPA for Stability Analysis